RadioSystems/hoverboard/README.md

 # Hoverboard Electron-React-Redux Starter App

 Hoverboard is a starter app for building electron apps using React and Redux.
-It comes complete with example code, bootstrap and font awesome built in, and a built in systems for customizable alert, confirm, and custom modal boxes based on Boostrap modals.
+It comes complete with example code, bootstrap, and font awesome built in, and a built in system for customizable alert, confirm, and custom modal boxes based on Boostrap modals.

 ## Using Electron

-This app built using Electron, to get more info see the following: [Quick Start Guide](http://electron.atom.io/docs/latest/tutorial/quick-start) within the Electron documentation.
+This app is built using Electron, to get more info see the following: [Quick Start Guide](http://electron.atom.io/docs/latest/tutorial/quick-start) within the Electron documentation.

 ## Get Started